 - Credits earned from a portfolio may be used as general elective credits to assist in fulfilling University requirements.

-- Credits earned from a portfolio cannot satisfy general education courses, pre-professional courses, or professional course requirements unless approved prior to submission of portfolio.
+- Credits earned from a portfolio cannot satisfy general education courses, pre-professional courses, or professional course requirements unless approved prior to submission of a portfolio.
 Students should seek advising assistance regarding specific program requirements.

 - Any student who enrolls in the Adult Degree Program or wants to submit a portfolio must complete a 3-credit hour orientation class (ADP 301) during the first semester of enrollment at Athens State University.
 This class will assist the student in defining their goals, identifying areas of competency, and investigating the portfolio process.
 The student will have 6 months following the completion of the course to complete and submit a professional portfolio.

-- Credit cannot be awarded through the portfolio process for practicum courses, physical education activity courses, field experiences and internships, student teaching, cooperative education, senior seminars, capstone courses, labs, special topics courses or courses where there is an existing national exam.
+- Credit cannot be awarded through the portfolio process for practicum courses, physical education activity courses, field experiences and internships, student teaching, cooperative education, senior seminars, capstone courses, labs, special topics courses, or courses where there is an existing national exam.

 - Course-Specific Challenge Exams